mattcoding4days/cmake-starter/README.md

 ## :information_source: About

-> A lightweight Cmake project that uses CPM as its package manager
+> A lightweight Cmake project that uses CPM as its package manager.
+There are many
+> CMake starter kits out there, this one focuses on a Linux environment only, there is no
+> support for Windows or MacOs built in.
+The entire system assumes a Linux Environment,
+> BSD support maybe added in the future.

 1. [CPM -- The missing package manager for CMake](https://github.com/cpm-cmake/CPM.cmake)
   - CPM was chosen because it is simple to set up, dependency free, and is a simple wrapper around